ZKsync Chains

 Gateway

-Gateway enables ZK chains to have:
+Gateway enables ZKsync chains to have:

 - Fast interop: Interchain communication requires quick proof generation and verification.
 The latter can be very expensive on L1.
 Gateway provides an L1-like interface for chains, while giving a stable price for compute.